Valuation reconciliation in LUSID is a simple but powerful construct that returns the difference between two aggregations.

 It therefore becomes easy to construct an API call to show, for instance, the pricing difference between two books of swaps that appear to reconcile in terms of holdings and properties, evaluate the impact on the same swap book of a change to the main finance end of day curve, run a 1 day difference on a bond portfolio to check the impact on accruals across a coupon date or switch pricing models on an option book to assess model performance.

-The valuation reconciliation feature can be accessed via the reconciliation section of the API documentation, where you can also find the in-line version that takes a set of in-memory instruments, allowing for scenarios to be modeled without recourse to booking.
+The valuation reconciliation feature can be accessed using the ReconcileInline API, which takes a set of in-memory instruments so you can model scenarios without recourse to booking.

 The hierarchy of the constructed call can be represented by the below tables.
 The main call (table 1) is to reconcile two sides, each with their own instrument sets across scopes and with aggregations specified.